hongtaoh/hugo-tutorial/content/post/2020-06-05-another-markdown.md

 draft: false
 ---

-You are encouraged to read carefully this [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to get a deeper understand of how to write in Markdown.
+You are encouraged to read carefully this [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to get a deeper understanding of how to write in Markdown.

 Most of the codes in that Cheatsheet will work with Markdown in Hugo: